Iterative projection method for unsteady Navier-Stokes equations with high Reynolds numbers: Appendix

 Thus,

-where the Cauchy-Schwatz inequality is used in the last step of \eqref{cat1102}, Fubini's theorem in the first step of \eqref{cat1103} to switch the integration order, and the estimate \eqref{John_001} is applied in the last step.
+where the Cauchy-Schwarz inequality is used in the last step of \eqref{cat1102}, Fubini's theorem in the first step of \eqref{cat1103} to switch the integration order, and the estimate \eqref{John_001} is applied in the last step.

 \end{pf}